Panel Discussion: API Security in DevSecOps. Register Now

 As many of us know, the world is in an age of data breaches.
 We've all heard stories of big companies getting hacked and having their data wiped away.
 But what happens to these companies if they are caught unaware?
 Well, Optus had one of those incidents, and it caused a massive data breach that caused some serious issues.

-What happened at Optus?
+What happened at Optus Data Breach?

 Optus is the second-largest telecommunications provider in Australia.
 Over 9.8 million customer records were exposed in the Optus data breach on 22nd September.
 These records included customers' names, physical and email addresses, birth dates, and in some cases, government-issued identification numbers such as driver's licenses and passport numbers.
 Optus hasn't provided many details up to this point, but there's much to consider.